honest comparison

 Migrating from OfferingTree

 OfferingTree-to-Junocal migrations are uncommon, mostly because the two tools serve different market segments and most OfferingTree customers stay there.
 When they do happen, the migration follows the standard pattern: we receive the OfferingTree export, run a mapping, dry-run into staging, you review, we go live on a Sunday.
 The data shapes are similar enough that the bookings, memberships, intake forms, and client list all migrate cleanly in five business days.
-The video library is the area that requires special attention: OfferingTree hosts video natively, and the underlying video files are not always exportable cleanly.
+The video library is the area that requires special attention: OfferingTree hosts the video itself, and the underlying video files are not always exportable cleanly.
 Studios moving from OfferingTree with a meaningful library typically re-upload to Vimeo or YouTube during the transition, then link from the Junocal booking page.
 The migration timeline depends on the video-library size: 10 videos is an hour, 100 videos is a week.
 For solo online-yoga teachers who don't need the brick-and-mortar feature set Junocal provides, the honest recommendation is usually to stay on OfferingTree rather than over-pay for capabilities the operation doesn't use.

 Questions